 Dogs love to swim.
 We even call it the “doggie paddle” when we paw at the water with our arms.
-But it turns out dogs love to paddle around in boats, too.
-Canoe fan David Bahnson knew his dogs were sad when he’d row away across the water in his canoe.
-So he turned the storage holes into seats for the dogs.
-Now they come rowing with him!
-These furry friends here are Golden Retrievers, a very loyal breed that happily fetches shoes and newspapers for their owners.
-They weigh around 60-70 pounds each, plus David is in there — so that boat is carrying a few hundred pounds.
-And who knows, maybe they snuck a bag of dog food in there, too.
+Canoe fan David Bahnson knew his dogs felt left out when he’d row away in his canoe.
+So he cut out seats for them, and now they come with him!
+They are Golden Retrievers, who weigh around 60-70 pounds each, plus David is in there…if they brought a bag of dog food, could that boat still float?

 Wee ones: How many passengers are riding the boat?